Your privacy is of critical importance to us, so at DataCite we have a few fundamental principles related to privacy.

 If you have given your consent, DataCite uses Google Analytics to analyze and optimize the use of the website.
 We use the obtained statistics to improve our offering and design it so that it is more interesting for you as the user.

-Google Analytics employs so-called “cookies“, text files that are stored to your computer in order to facilitate an analysis of your use of the site.
+Google Analytics employs so-called “cookies“, text files that are stored on your computer in order to facilitate an analysis of your use of the site.
 The information about your use of this website produced by the cookie is normally transmitted to and stored on a server of Google in the USA.
 Recipient of the collected data is Google.
 In the case of activation of IP anonymization on this website, however, your IP address is first abbreviated within the Member States of the European Union or in other member countries to the Convention on the European Economic Area.
 The full IP address is only transmitted to and stored on a server of Google in the USA in exceptional situations.
 At the instruction of the Operator of this website, Google will use this information to analyze your use of the website and compile reports about website activity.

 The legal basis for the use of Google Analytics is Art.
 6 No. 1 lit. a GDPR